MULTIPLAYER-LLC/FireshipQuotes/README.md

 #### ENV / PUBLIC_ENV
 set these values to the environment as it is named in the directory this `.env` file is within. (probably `development` or `production`).

+#### EXPOSE_PORT
+the port your app listens on.
+For development, you want this on port 80.

 #### DISCORD_OAUTH_ID / DISCORD_OAUTH_SECRET
 these values are the oauth id and secret for the discord application through which the project requests oauth.